boazbk/crypto/lec_00_0_foreword.md

 ## Syllabus

-In this fast-paced course, I plan to start from the very basic notions of cryptogrpahy and by the end of the term reach some of the exciting advances that happened in the last few years such as the construction of *fully homomorphic encryption*, a notion that Brian Hayes called "one of the most amazing magic tricks in all of computer science", and *indistinguishability obfuscators* which
+In this fast-paced course, I plan to start from the very basic notions of cryptography and by the end of the term reach some of the exciting advances that happened in the last few years such as the construction of *fully homomorphic encryption*, a notion that Brian Hayes called "one of the most amazing magic tricks in all of computer science", and *indistinguishability obfuscators* which